Fundamentals of Leadership Program

 Session 1:

-Setting Direction for and Leading Change
+Setting Direction for Project Success

 Goldman/Lucas